Here are 5 answers that could save your EMS career

 First and foremost, EMS providers are supposed to be professional.
 A key measure of professionalism is maintaining a certain degree of decorum when it comes to…EVERYTHING!

-Characterizing a person as "the Big Butt Lady" in a patient care report may be funny (and it most certainly is), nevertheless, it does nothing to advance the narrative and it does even less to engender trust and credibility in you.
+Characterizing a person as "the Big Butt Lady" in a patient care report may be funny (and, OK, it kind of is), nevertheless, it does nothing to advance the narrative and it does even less to engender trust and credibility in you.

 Simply put, it does not belong.